Project Overview

 Funding

-The project is currently funded for Project Initiation.
-Caltrans D3 will be seeking 2026 State Highway Operation and Protection Program (SHOPP) funding for the remaining phases of the project and is subject to California Transportation Commission (CTC) approval.
+Caltrans D3 will be seeking 2028 State Highway Operation and Protection Program (SHOPP) funding for the remaining phases of the project and is subject to California Transportation Commission (CTC) approval.

 Map